xp44mm/Notebook/F#/Programming with Objects.md

 #### Note

-the second argument given to the `defaultArg` function is evaluated before the function is called. this means you should take care that this argument isn’t expensive to compute and doesn’t need to be disposed of. the previous example uses a match expression to specify the default for the font argument for this reason.
+the second argument given to the `defaultArg` function is evaluated before the function is called. this means you should take care that this argument isn't expensive to compute and doesn't need to be disposed of. the previous example uses a match expression to specify the default for the font argument for this reason.

 ---